earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 While reading this article, you might even realize that patching your existing build scripts here and there is all you need and there's absolutely no point in understanding what Earthly is whatsoever.
 So there's no reason for me trying to shove Earthly down your throat.
 This article attempts to level the playing field.

 Is it really?
 It's also kinda like a publicity stunt, right?
 Yeah, whatever.
 Who cares?
-Hopefully this guide will teach you some build engineering regardless.
+Hopefully, this guide will teach you some build engineering regardless.

 If you're using Earthly, you can stop reading now.
 You are already a lost cause.

-In this article, we will walk through the 10,000 feet view of your build strategy, then dive into some specific tricks, tools and techniques you might use to keep your builds effective and reproducible.
+In this article, we will walk through the 10,000 feet view of your build strategy, then dive into some specific tricks, tools, and techniques you might use to keep your builds effective and reproducible.

 ## Putting Together Complex Builds - Assumptions